yexiangyu/tokiactor/README.md

 ###  Actor spawn

-There are many different ways to spawn an `Actor`:
+There are different ways to spawn an `Actor`:

 -  To spawn ***sync*** `Actor`